buger/jsonparser/README.md

 ```
 func Get(data []byte, keys ...string) (value []byte, dataType int, offset int, err error)
 ```
+Receives data structure, and key path to extract value from.

+Returns:
 `value` - Pointer to original data structure containing key value, or just empty slice if nothing found or error `dataType` - 	Can be: `NOT_EXIST`, `STRING`, `NUMBER`, `OBJECT`, `ARRAY`, `BOOLEAN` or `NULL` `offset` - Offset from provided data structure where key value ends.
 Used mostly internally, for example for `ArrayEach` helper.